laurenhemara/hemara-nz-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kia ora!
 I'm a doctoral candidate at the [University of Auckland's Joint Graduate School in Plant and Food Science](https://www.auckland.ac.nz/en/science/our-research/jgs-plant-and-food-science.html/).
 I'm based at [Plant & Food Research](https://plantandfood.co.nz/)'s Mount Albert Research Centre.

  I am passionate about understanding how plant pathogens emerge, evolve, and cause disease.
 In particular, I am interested in understanding how plant pathogens co-evolve with their hosts, both in the field and in experimental settings.